maggienegm/RelationalDBFCC/README.md

 - Both the `customers` and `services` tables have a one-to-many relationship with the `appointments` table

 After the `salon` database and its tables were created, an interactive salon appointment schedular app was built using Bash and PostgreSQL in `salon.sh` and then run against defined user tests.
 Lastly, a final database dump was generated and stored in `salon.sql`. (`examples.txt` was provided to show what passing output would look like when compared against defined tests.)

+## Project 4: Periodic Table
+This project first required fixing an existing database and it's tables based on defined user stories and requirements.

+An ERD representation of the database schema is below:

+TODO: insert schema here

+Things to note about the database schema:
+- The database is called `periodic_table` and has three tables: `elements`, `properties`, and `types`
+- The `elements` table has a one-to-one relationship with the `properties` table
+- The `properties` table has a one-to-many relationship with the `types` table

+After the `periodic_table` database was fixed, a local GitHub repo was created with a Bash script inside called `element.sh`. `element.sh` accepts an argument in the form of an atomic number, symbol, or name of an element and outputs some information queried from the database about the given element.
+Lastly, a final database dump was generated and stored in `periodic_table.sql`.